pljson/pljson/README.md

 - 7 get types are supported: string, number, bool, null, json, json_list and date
 - spaces inside [ ] are not important, but are important otherwise
 - keys made with non-standard javascript characters must be enclosed in double quotes

+### Updated definition of json path expression syntax accepted by PL/JSON

+- a path may optionally begin with $ indicating the JSON object to be matched (root) then it's followed by 0 or more path steps each step can be an object step or an array step, depending on whether the context item represents a JSON object or a JSON array

+- an object step is a period (.), sometimes read as "dot", followed by an object field name (object property name) a field name must start with an uppercase or lowercase letter A to Z and contain only such letters or decimal digits (0-9), or else it must be enclosed in double quotation marks (") OR a left bracket ([) followed by a a field name enclosed in single (') or double (") quotes, followed by a right bracket (])

+- an array step is a left bracket ([) followed by a single numeric index, followed by a right bracket (]) array indexing is one-based (1, 2, 3,...)

+  examples:
+    $.store.book[0].title, $['store']['book'][0]['title']

+in latest update (since 3.6.0)
+- an object step, beginning with dot (.), now accepts name within double quotes (")
+- no longer accepts name beginning with, ending with and including spaces eg. 'd.  a name  .data'

+- in past, after a dot (.) the field name could start with space or number and include or end with any number of spaces now this is not allowed, unquoted field names must begin with an alpha character or _ and contain only alphanumeric characters

+- path expressions are now compatible with Oracle Basic SQL/JSON Path Expression Syntax but excluding the optional filter expression and the optional function step at end

 ## Install